Xingu peoples

-The Xingu are an indigenous people of Brazil living near the Xingu River.
-They are the Aweti, Kalapalo, Kamaiurá, Kayapó, Kuikuro, Matipu, Mehinako, Nahukuá, Suyá, Trumai, Wauja and the Yawalapiti peoples.
+The Xingu are a cultural group of Indigenous peoples of Brazil living near the Xingu River.
+They include the Aweti, Kalapalo, Kamaiurá, Kayapó, Kuikuro, Matipu, Mehinako, Nahukuá, Suyá, Trumai, Wauja and the Yawalapiti peoples.
 They have many cultural similarities despite their different ethnicity and language groups.
-Xingu people represent fifteen tribes and all four of Brazil's indigenous language groups, but they share similar belief systems, rituals and ceremonies.
+Xingu people represent fifteen tribes and all four of Brazil's major Indigenous language groups, but they share similar belief systems, rituals and ceremonies.

 Precolumbian history

 The Upper Xingu region was heavily populated prior to European and African contact.
 Densely populated settlements developed from 1200 to 1600 CE.
 Ancient roads and bridges linked communities that were often surrounded by ditches or moats.
 The villages were pre-planned and featured circular plazas.
 Archaeologists have unearthed 19 villages so far.